openforis/sepal-doc/docs/source/cli/gwb.rst

 Remarks
 """""""
+-   The IDL-specific sav-file contains all information to conduct LM change analysis in GTB.
 -   LM is not restricted to **Ag**, **Nat**, **Dev** but can be applied to any 3 types of dominant land cover.
 -   The result provides the LM analysis for a single custom observation scale.
 In the example above, and assuming a pixel resolution of 30 meter, an observation scale of 23x23 pixels corresponds to a local neighborhood (analysis scale) of ~ 50 hectare.
 -   The heatmap facilitates assessments of temporal changes and compare different sites.